dellytools/delly/README.md

 FAQ
 ---
+* Visualization of SVs
+You may want to try out [wally](https://github.com/tobiasrausch/wally) to plot candidate structural variants.
+The paired-end coloring is explained in [wally's README](https://github.com/tobiasrausch/wally#paired-end-view) file.

 * What is the smallest SV size Delly can call?
 This depends on the sharpness of the insert size distribution.
 For an insert size of 200-300bp with a 20-30bp standard deviation, Delly starts to call reliable SVs >=300bp.
 Delly also supports calling of small InDels using soft-clipped reads only, the smallest SV size called is 15bp.